kagaimiq/jielie/datafmt/bankcb.md

      `------------------------'
 ```

-The "master bank" is a bank that contains some common code, and is in charge of loading subsequent banks in process.
+The "master bank" contains common code, usually with the code that loads subsequent banks in process.
-Its header also contains a number of all banks in the image; it is either inclusive (accounts a master bank too) or a non-inclusive (only accounts additional banks).
+Its header's "index" field contains count of all banks in the image.
+It is usually inclusive (i.e. the master bank is included in the count), but sometimes it's exclusive (i.e. only the additional banks are counted).
+The latter can be observed within SH50 series.

 ## LZ4 compression

-Recent chips have an ability to load an LZ4-compressed bank in order to keep the SPL size small.
+Recent chips usually have the `uboot.boot`'s contents compressed with LZ4 in order to keep its size on flash small.

-One of the annoying features it has is that you can specify an additional dictonary, which is in most cases is the BootROM of the chip itself, meaning that in order to decompress such image, you have to obtain the dump of the BootROM.
+One of the annoying features it has is that you can specify an additional dictionary, which is in most cases is the BootROM of the chip itself, meaning that in order to decompress such image, you have to obtain the dump of the BootROM.
-It, however, allows to have better compression ratio by referencing common patterns from the dictonary (e.g. the BootROM) instead of storing them in the compressed image itself.

 ### LZ4 header